walmartlabs/concord-website/docs/getting-started/tasks.md

 </dependency>
 ```

-It is recommended to distribute tasks as "fat" JARs, i.e. to include
+It is recommended to distribute tasks as _fat_ JARs, i.e. to include
 all necessary dependencies in a single archive.
 However, some
 dependencies should be excluded from the final JAR or marked as
 `provided` in the POM file: